Jul 19, 2009 Latest post:

 Visit often to read the latest journal entries, visit the photo gallery, and write us a note in our guestbook.

 On August 25th, 2009 I had my fourth major spine surgery.
 It was done at the University of Colorado Hospital in Aurora, Colorado.
 It was a 10 hour surgery.
 It was aimed at both some corrective work and repairs on my lumbar spine and sacrum.
 They removed a wedge from a lumbar vertebra to put the right curve into my lower back, fused the rest of the lumbar spine and sacrum, put in new rods for that area and then linked the whole thing to the existing rods.
-The new rods were about 13 inches long plus a couple of inches of overlap with the old rods.
-The old got reduced to 16 inches so the combined length now protected by rods is about 29 inches long.

 However, the damage around the spinal cord also apparently damaged key ganglions of the Autonomic Nervous System which either initiated or accelerated a progressive deterioration of that system.